ctg123/portfolio_blog/content/blog/what_is_cloud_computing.md

 Have you ever wondered – What Is Cloud Computing actually?
 For example, Are you curious as to how your Google drive or Dropbox is capable of doing what it does?

-Cloud computing is a set of computing resources developed that contain certain elements that allows for on-demand, network access, scalability, and shared resources.
-Think of it as a platform for managing, storing, and processing data online that can be accessed anywhere where there is an internet connection.
+Cloud computing is a set of computing resources developed that contain certain elements of compute, networking, and storage capabilites.
+Think of it as a platform for managing, storing, and processing data that is always online and can be accessed anywhere where a reliable internet connection exists.

 Some of the cloud computing features include the following: